bright1993ff66/Text-Data-Analysis/Document Classification/Chinese document classification/Readme.md

 # 1.1 Documents
 The dataset can be found in here [THUCTC](http://thuctc.thunlp.org/), which is made by Natural Language Processing and Computational Social Science Lab, Tsinghua University.
 The dataset is huge so I will only select three categories of text data(家居,教育,科技) and do the document classification.
 # 1.2 Chinese Stopwords
-The common Chinese stopwords can be downloaded in here: [Chinese Stopwords](https://github.com/bright1993ff66/Text-Data-Analysis/blob/master/Document%20Classification/Chinese%20document%20classification/data/stopwords.txt), which is created by Institute of Computing Technology,Chinese Academy of Sciences.
+The common Chinese stopwords can be downloaded in here: [Chinese Stopwords](https://github.com/bright1993ff66/Text-Data-Analysis/blob/master/Document%20Classification/Chinese%20document%20classification/data/stopwords.txt), which is created by Institute of Computing Technology, Chinese Academy of Sciences.

 # 2. Data Preprocessing